jeremyBanks/ez/CONTRIBUTING.md

 Some of our macros need to refer to third-party crates, such as `tokio`.
-However, if the macros are being used in a project that doesn't depend on `tokio` itself, `::tokio` won't be available in the global namespace for us to reference.
+However, if the macros are being used in a project that doesn't depend on `tokio` itself, `::tokio` won't be available in the root namespace for us to reference.
 Procedural macros are limited in what they can reliably refer to.
 In our case, we require the users to import our macros through the `ez` crate, so that's the only thing we can be (relatively) certain is available.
 So anything